 There is no denying the fact that eczema is uncomfortable and irritating.
 It often stems from an unbalanced immune system, causing scaly, itchy, dry patches of skin.
 And to top it all, it itches like hell!
 It is a matter of great distress for those who suffer from it.
 But the good news is, you can easily control this often frustrating condition.
-In this article, I have shared 10 natural and homemade remedies to alleviate eczema.
+In this article, we have shared 10 home remedies to alleviate eczema.
 You will also develop a better understanding of the condition, identify the triggers, and learn to control them accordingly.
 Read on to learn everything you need to know about eczema treatment.

 Table Of Contents